DeiC-HPC/GPU-learning/mdbook/src/shared-memory.md

 `__syncthreads()` function.
 It is also important to note, that all code must pass the same barrier at the same time.
 Using barriers in a different way will result in undefined behaviour.

+{:.pyopencl}
+To help us do this, we have to look closer at some features in OpenCL.
+Firstly we need to understand barriers.
+A barrier is a way to make sure that all threads are synchronised.
+It works by stopping threads continuing until all threads within the thread block have reached the barrier.
+In OpenCL, we can use barriers in two different scenarios by changing the argument when calling `barrier` function. `CLK_LOCAL_MEM_FENCE` waits until shared memory has been flushed and `CLK_GLOBAL_MEM_FENCE` waits until global memory has been flushed.
+It is also important to note, that all code must pass the same barrier at the same time.
+Using barriers in a different way will result in undefined behaviour.

 ![One thread is yet to reach the barrier, so the two others are waiting](barrier.png)
 ![All threads have reached the barrier, so they now can continue](barrier.png)

+{:.cuda pycuda}
 To get coalesced access with share memory, we need to use the `blockIdx` to move our thread blocks.
 By swapping `blockIdx.x` and `blockIdx.y`, when we calculate our position, we can simply transpose within the block in shared memory and write that result to global memory.

+{:.pyopencl}
+Two additional things we need are `get_local_id` and `get_group_id`.
+These two functions works like `get_global_id`. `get_local_id` gets the current index in the thread block, we are working in, and `get_group_id` gets the index of the thread block.
+We need these to take advantage shared memory, because the entire thread block needs to swap group id dimension 0 and 1, and then we can transpose inside the thread block.

 ![Swapping two thread blocks in a small grid](threadblocks.png)

 ```c++